andrewrmiller/reimas/README.md

 ### Date Handling

 The Picstrata API reads and writes UTC dates only.
-Similarly, dates are stroed in the Picstrata database in UTC format.
+Similarly, dates are stored in the Picstrata database in UTC format.